rockholla/terraform-packer-workshop/intermediate-terraform/exercises/10/README.md

 So, we have a resource defined, a placeholder for some real piece of infrastructure we want to import, a key pair that exists in AWS

 Now, the `ID` part noted in the usage of the help.
 What this is very much depends on the type of resource.
-For an EC2 instance, it'll be the instance ID as defined by AWS, in our case for a key pair, it'll be the resource `id`.
+For an EC2 instance, it'll be the instance ID as defined by AWS, in our case for a key pair, it'll be the resource `id` we noted in our terraform show above.
 So, let's try the import as we should have everything we need to do so.

 ```
 $ terraform import aws_key_pair.my_key_pair rockholla-di-force